 My agency’s focus is specific to SEO.
 We focus initially on website architecture, the content, then finally site promotion (i.e. earning links & social media).

 We do get involved with CRO and e-mail marketing to a degree, but we are not specialists in those areas.
 We take our clients down those paths to a certain extent.

 If clients desire to go further we work with others to meet our client’s goals.
 For example, we have successfully referred clients to SiteTuners.com for CRO.
-We do not receive any form of referral fee.
+We do not receive any form of a referral fee.
 We selected SiteTuners based on their solid reputation and experience, and Tim Ash does a great job over there.

 The best part of SEO consulting is working with businesses and seeing the incredibly positive impact SEO can have on a business owner’s life.
-For a small business, when we are able to take them from a family run site doing under $10k/month in sales and boost them to tens of thousands in sales, it absolutely is life changing.
+For a small business, when we are able to take them from a family run site doing under $10k/month in sales and boost them to tens of thousands in sales, it absolutely is life-changing.

-For mid-sized businesses it is always a pleasure to meet with business owners who are able to share their dreams.
+For mid-sized businesses, it is always a pleasure to meet with business owners who are able to share their dreams.
 The increased sales we earn together is the difference between laying people off and giving raises and bonuses to employees.
 It is all very heartfelt.

 The most frustrating part is hearing from others how they trusted a “SEO consultant” or “SEO company” with their website and then got scammed in some form or another.

 Perhaps they paid for links to be built and ended up being penalized.
 In other cases, they paid for traffic but they never received any conversions from that traffic so their sales never increased.
 Sometimes people pay for rankings, often hundreds of dollars per keyword, and end up with nothing to show for it.

 These instances cast a dark shadow over our industry as many site owners seek “cheap” SEO solutions.
 It’s painful to hear how so many companies ultimately have to close their doors or lay off employees entirely due to bad SEO decisions.